 The sales revenue increases during the introduction and growth phases and declines during the decline phase.

 The key takeaway from the product lifecycle is that introducing the products quickly to market will potentially generate sales revenue at the earliest.
-To introduce products rapidly to market, the product design, development, and production must be quick.
+To introduce products rapidly to the market, product design, development, and production must be quick.
 A quick introduction to the market is possible only with mechanical engineers with relevant skills and experience.
 What do you think?
 Do leave a comment.

 04) Reason No – 4, SHORT TIME TO MARKET